joaocampinhos/blog/_posts/2015-12-14-celebrating-average.md

 ---
 layout: post
 title: Celebrating Average
+description: How to be a better average person and still exceed expectations
 ---

 Mom always said to give it all and always try to best myself.